humanprotocol/hmt-token/README.md

 `INFURA_TOKEN` is our gateway to the Ethereum blockchain and lets us easily interact with our contract without setting up our own node.
 You can get your token easily from https://infura.io/

-Once you have setup all the needed prerequisites, setup your local `.env` file in the root of your project
+Once you have setup all the token and the mnemonic, create your local `.env` file in the root of your project:

 ```
 touch .env
 ```

 with the following content:

 ```
 MNEMONIC=<your mnemonic>
 INFURA_TOKEN=<your infura token>